alexandre-touret/alexandre-touret.github.io/content/posts/fish-shell.en.md

 You must also to use a font available through [NerdFonts website](https://www.nerdfonts.com/font-downloads).
 By the way, you can also use the fonts available through your package manager.

-For instance, I choose to use [JetBrains Mono](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/JetBrainsMono.zip)
+For instance, I chose using [JetBrains Mono](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/JetBrainsMono.zip)

-After downloading , you can reload your font cache using this command:
+After downloading it, you can reload your font cache using this command:

 ```jshelllanguage
 fc-cache -fv